fanlab-ucdavis/hemodynamics-data/README.md

 Documentation:
 This dataset form the basis of a forthcoming publication regarding the quantitative BOLD (qBOLD) approach to measuring brain oxygenation during vasodilation.
 Please reference this dataset if you use it in your work.

+*References*

-Publication: Le, Wheeler, Holy, Donnay, Blockley, Yee, Ng and Fan.
+Le, Wheeler, Holy, Donnay, Blockley, Yee, Ng and Fan.
 (2023).
 "Cortical oxygen extraction fraction using quantitative BOLD MRI and cerebral blood flow during vasodilation", Frontiers in Physiology. doi: 10.3389/fphys.2023.1231793

 *Summary*